• Art Magazine

 The narrative structure of the film was also revolutionary.
 Instead of a linear narrative style, Welles chose a multi -layered flashback structure that allowed spectators to explore the complexity of Kane's character and its development over time.

-Charles Foster Kane himself, as a complex protagonist, symbolically stands for the pursuit of power and the resulting moral and personal consequences.
-This figure has achieved lasting importance in film history, since it is considered Mirrors image of the social situation of its time, but also applies to today's time.
+Charles Foster Kane himself, as a complex protagonist, symbolizes the pursuit of power and its resulting moral and personal consequences.
+This character has achieved lasting significance in film history, as he is considered a reflection of the social conditions of his time, much of which also applies to the present day.

 This video examines the cinematic influences on Citizen Kane and how the iconic film changed the cinema forever.